OfficeDev/microsoft-teams-library-js/CONTRIBUTING.md

   ],
 ```

-If you're adding a capability onto an already existing version requirement, simply add your object into the existing array.
+If you're adding a capability to an already existing version requirement, simply add your object to the existing array.

 e.g.